-The devices are usually small, and most of them are simple to install.
-A user simply has to plug them into the lighter or car charger port (do cars still even have a lighter port?), and make sure the device is close to the GPS tracker so it can interfere with the signal.
-It takes less than half a minute to power up, making them attractive to criminals and employees since you can just plug them in as needed and remove them the rest of the time.
+The devices are usually small, and most of them are a snap to install.
+All a user has to do is to plug them into the car charger port and make sure the device is close to the GPS tracker.
+This way it can interfere with the signal.

 Are GPS Jammers Illegal?

-Not everyone who uses a GPS jammer is using them to hide other illegal activity.
-Some businesses use cell phone jammers to create a quiet zone, for example, a movie theater who wants to curtail cell phone usage.
+Everyone who uses a GPS jammer is breaking the law, but not everyone who uses a GPS jammer is using them to hide otherwise illegal activity.
+Some businesses use cell phone jammers to create a quiet zone, for example, a movie theater that wants to curtail cell phone usage.
 But the reason jammers, including GPS jammers, are illegal has to do with safety.

 However, the US trucking association says they have found no evidence to show that large numbers of truck drivers are using GPS jammers, and the Sentinel project found that it was drivers of smaller vehicles like delivery and service vehicles, as well as taxis that were the primary type of employee to use GPS jammers, not truckers.
 That’s because most truck drivers are well aware of the regulations and penalties they can incur for using a jamming device to manipulate their driving logs or to hide from employers.

-Once you detect an employee has disrupted GPS tracking, you can confront them.
+Once you detect an employee has disrupted GPS tracking, you can take appropriate disciplinary measures.
 You also have a record of the GPS jamming for disciplinary action such as firing the offending employees for cause.